Petrus - Sanlorenzo Motor Yacht

 Performance and Capabilities

-Petrus has a top speed of 27.00 knots and a cruising speed of 23.00 knots.
+Petrus has a top speed of 30.00 knots and a cruising speed of 24.00 knots.
+She is powered by a twin screw propulsion system

 Accommodation

-Petrus accommodates up to 8 guests .
+Petrus accommodates up to 8 guests in 4 cabins.
 She also houses room for up to 6 crew members.